snipdome/nn_3D-anomaly-detection/README.md

 If you use this framework and you have liked using it, please star it :star2: and cite the following paper :page_facing_up: for reference, as it the basic framework of the research work presented in:

 D. Iuso, S. Chatterjee, S. Cornelissen, D. Verhees, J. De Beenhouwer, J. Sijbers.
-"Voxel-wise classification for porosity investigation of additive manufactured parts with 3D unsupervised and (deeply) supervised neural networks" ( https://doi.org/10.48550/arXiv.2305.07894 )
+"Voxel-wise classification for porosity investigation of additive manufactured parts with 3D unsupervised and (deeply) supervised neural networks" ( for the moment, you can use this temporary DOI https://doi.org/10.48550/arXiv.2305.07894 )

 ## Requirements
 - pytorch